inixyz/tinyriscv/README.md

 ## Features

+- Implements a RISC-V rv32im
-- NO external dependencies (not even libc)
+- Portable, NO external dependencies (not even libc)
+- Minimal setup and maintenance
+- Easy to hack and improve
+- Efficient runtime and memory consumption

 ## Building and running